What is Cloud Computing

 Cloud computing offers unparalleled scalability, cost efficiency and flexibility.
 Its impact is spread across different industries and has enabled businesses to innovate rapidly.
 It helps in responding to market demands with agility.
 Its various advantages come along with certain challenges too.
 That said, as this technology continues to advance, plenty of trends like AI integration and edge computing gain momentum.

-What Is Cloud Computing FAQs
+FAQs What Is Cloud Computing

 Q1.
 What are the 4 types of cloud computing?